Skip to Main Content

 The gender pay gap is the difference in average earnings between women and men in the workforce.
 It is not to be confused with women and men being paid the same for the same, or comparable, job – this is equal pay.

-The gender pay gap is a useful proxy for measuring and tracking gender equality across a nation, industry or within an organisation.
+The gender pay gap is a useful proxy for measuring and tracking gender equality across a nation, in an industry or within an employer.
 Closing the gender pay gap is important for Australia’s economic future and reflects our aspiration to be an equal and fair society for all.

 A positive percentage indicates men are paid more on average than women.
-A negative percentage indicates women are paid more on average than men.
+A negative percentage indicates women are paid more than men.

 Note: